xyproto/battlestar/README.md

 * A work in progress.
 * Created for fun and for the educational process.
 * A programming language specifically for 64-bit and 32-bit x86 and Linux.
-* Subset of assembly with different syntax and support for inline C.
+* Subset of assembly with an alternative syntax and with support for inline C.
 * The indended purpose is for writing 4k and 64k demoscene demos.

 Features